MorganRuffell/MorganRuffell/README.md

-Anything geeky and technical is my bag, I'm looking for full time software development opportunties, and I'm passionate about working with C++ and anything super complicated I can get myself stuck into, as well as Unreal Engine.
+Anything geeky and technical is my bag, I'm looking for full time software development opportunties, and I'm passionate about working with C++, DevOps and anything super complicated I can get myself stuck into, as well as Unreal Engine.